branst/AWS-Monitoring-Telegram-Bot/README.md

 ### Cloudwatch Alarms

 On the AWS Console let's create a Cloudwatch Alarm that is going to trigger notifications into the SNS topic upon metrics changes on AWS Services.
-For demo purposes I will create an Alarm based on the maximum ECS/Fargate CPU percentage usage on a 5 minutes period.
+For demo purposes I will create an Alarm based on the maximum ECS/Fargate CPU percentage usage in a 5 minutes period.

 ![CW Alarm Metric](img/007_cw_alarm_metric.png?raw=true "CW Alarm Metric")

-If the value its higher than 50% on said period it will trigger a message to the SNS topic you previously created.
+If the value is higher than 50% on said period it will trigger a message to the SNS topic you previously created.

 ![CW Alarm SNS](img/009_cw_alarm_sns.png?raw=true "CW Alarm SNS")